keesiemeijer/author-archive-extended/README.md

 	/*
 	 * Bail early if:
 	 *     It's a query in the wp-admin
-	 *     Or it's not the main query for an author archive page */ if ( is_admin() || ! ( $query->is_main_query() && is_author() ) ) {
+	 *     It's not the main query for an author archive page */ if ( is_admin() || ! ( $query->is_main_query() && is_author() ) ) {
 		return;